-With the .NET agent, you can add New Relic Browser instrumentation to your webpages either automatically or manually.
-Before you use Browser with your .NET agent, make sure you have the installed the latest .NET agent release.
+With the .NET agent, you can add New Relic Browser instrumentation to your webpages.
+Before you use Browser with your .NET agent, refer to the .NET agent release notes, and make sure you have the installed the latest .NET agent release.

-To enable Browser in the user interface, use the Browser settings page.
-Then follow the procedures in this document to set up the .NET agent.
+Follow the .NET agent requirements to install New Relic Browser.
+Then, follow the procedures in this document to set up the .NET agent.

 text/html and also has

 HttpModule that modifies the page using HTTP response filters before streaming the content to the user.

 The first time you enable auto-instrumentation, you may need to clean your

 asp.net cache directory so that aspx pages are recompiled.
 Use the following command:

 With this injection, previously functioning pages may stop working if a